 - How often will I need follow-up appointments?

 - Do I need to restrict my activities?

 - How will other conditions that I have or medications I take affect my heart problem?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

 What to expect from your doctor

-- How often have you had episodes of a fast heartbeat?
+- How often have you experienced a fast heartbeat?

 - How long have the episodes lasted?

-- Does anything — exercise, stress, caffeine — seem to trigger or worsen episodes?
+- Does anything such as exercise, stress or caffeine seem to trigger or worsen the episodes?

 - Do you have a family history of heart disease?